Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Comparison to other catalogs

 \subsubsection{COSMOS AGN}

-CIGALE returns several AGN properties such as AGN fraction ({\tt AGNFRAC}), viewing angle ({\tt AGNPSY}), and AGN luminosity ({\tt AGNLUM}) defined as the total (disk, dust remitted and scattered) luminosity of the AGN.
-We compare these properties with a sample of 754 X-ray AGN drawn from the {\tt Chandra-COSMOS Legacy Survey}~\citep{Suh2019}.
+CIGALE returns several AGN properties such as the AGN fraction ({\tt AGNFRAC}), viewing angle ({\tt AGNPSY}), and AGN luminosity ({\tt AGNLUM}) defined as the total (disk, dust remitted, and scattered) luminosity of the AGN.
+We compared these properties with a sample of 754 X-ray AGN drawn from the {\tt Chandra-COSMOS Legacy Survey}~\citep{Suh2019}.

-\cite{Suh2019} obtained the AGN luminosities, and stellar masses among others using the $\tt AGN_{FITTER}$ SED-fitting code~\citep{CalistroRivera2016} to model near $\rm UV - FIR$ SEDs of X-ray selected COSMOS AGN.
-AGN SEDs were decomposed into a nuclear torus, a host galaxy, and a starburst component with an additional component of the big blue bump template in the UV-optical range for BL AGN.
+\cite{Suh2019} obtained the AGN luminosities and stellar masses (among other properties) using the $\tt AGN_{FITTER}$ SED-fitting code~\citep{CalistroRivera2016} to model near $\rm UV - FIR$ SEDs of X-ray selected COSMOS AGNs.
+The AGN SEDs were decomposed into a nuclear torus, a host galaxy, and a starburst component with an additional component of the big blue bump template in the UV-optical range for BL AGN.
 The host galaxy models are generated from \cite{Bruzual2003} SSP assuming solar metallicity, \cite{Chabrier2003} IMF, and a simple exponentially declining SFH.

-\cite{Suh2019} provided stellar masses derived with $\tt AGN_{FITTER}$ which are $\sim 0.15$ dex lower than our estimates with {\tt CIGALE}.
-A similar underestimation of $\tt AGN_{FITTER}$ stellar masses was found by \cite{Thorne2022} when comparing $\tt AGN_{FITTER}$ stellar masses to DEVILS stellar mass estimates derived with {\tt PROSPECT}~\citep{Davies2021, Thorne2021, Thorne2022, Thorne2022b}. \cite{Thorne2022} discussed that this discrepancy is driven by the simplification of the host galaxy models (in the prescription of the SFH, metallicity, and dust) by the $\tt AGN_{FITTER}$ which focuses on recovering AGN properties.
+\cite{Suh2019} provided stellar masses derived with $\tt AGN_{FITTER}$ that are $\sim 0.15$ dex lower than our estimates with {\tt CIGALE}.
+A similar underestimation of $\tt AGN_{FITTER}$ stellar masses was found by \cite{Thorne2022} when comparing $\tt AGN_{FITTER}$ stellar masses to DEVILS stellar mass estimates derived with {\tt PROSPECT}~\citep{Davies2021, Thorne2021, Thorne2022, Thorne2022b}. \cite{Thorne2022} explained that this discrepancy is likely driven by the simplification of the host galaxy models (in the prescription of the SFH, metallicity, and dust) by the $\tt AGN_{FITTER}$, which is focused on recovering AGN properties.
 On the other hand, SED fitting codes such as {\tt PROSPECT} and {CIGALE} are able to recreate the more complex nature of host galaxies.

 The AGN luminosities in our catalog stay in good agreement with that estimated by~\cite{Suh2019} using $\tt AGN_{FITTER}$, with a $\Delta = 0.059$ and {\tt NMAD} of 0.378 despite the differences in the SED modeling.
-We also find close agreement with the bolometric AGN luminosity derived from the \textit{Chandra} hard ($\rm 2 - 7$ keV band) X-ray luminosities (see Fig.~~\ref{fig:COSMOSagnluminosity}) characterized by a $\Delta =-0.106$, {\tt NMAD} of 0.648 and Pearson correlation of 0.85 {independently on the redshift}.
+We also find close agreement with the bolometric AGN luminosity derived from the \textit{Chandra} hard ($\rm 2 - 7$ keV band) X-ray luminosities (see Fig.~~\ref{fig:COSMOSagnluminosity}) characterized by a $\Delta =-0.106$, {\tt NMAD} of 0.648 and Pearson correlation of 0.85 {independently of the redshift}.